 Attending a TeenTech event gives young people the opportunity to participate in live experiments, to get hands-on with leading edge technology and, most importantly to meet the engineers, technicians and scientists behind their 21st century lives – they quickly realise how far their images of wild haired “Einsteins” or “grubby engineers” are from the reality of the cool young people enjoying varied, exciting and well paid careers.

 TeenTech works collaboratively with leading companies to deliver engaging, memorable and practical experiences.
-Our partners include the BBC, Sky, BT, Google, Airbus and Cummins, who bring their latest technology and key people to talk about their work.
+Our partners include the BBC, Sky, Google, Airbus and Cummins, who bring their latest technology and key people to talk about their work.

 What is the format of a TeenTech event?